tobyond/roda-base-template/README.md

 - Model annotation support

 Configured for postgres, but you can use whatever you want.
+Out of the box it has rudimentary authentication, although `rodauth` gem is preferable.

 ## Directory Structure

 ```
 .
 ├── app/
+│   ├── assets/
+│       ├── css/
+│       └── javascript/
 │   ├── models/
 │   ├── routes/
 │   ├── services/